 The DCE wanted simultaneous high-definition capture of both lecturer and their presentation for continuing education projects such as:

-- live streaming to students across the globe,
+- Live streaming to students across the globe

-- after class review by students in hybrid courses.
+- After-class review by students in hybrid courses

 After evaluating many different solutions for lecture capture, we found Pearl’s flexibility, reliability, and open model made it the right choice for our program.
 I’m very happy with our decision to use Pearl; it’s now our lecture capture standard.

-Live streaming with Pearl
+Live streaming and simulcasting

-Pearl + Opencast = a better customized solution for less
+A better custom solution for less

-Pearl gets results!
+Pearl gets results